dootje-2004/intersystems-rest-performance/Issues.md

 This is - unfortunately - a feature, not a bug.
 Only Zen pages have a tight binding with the backend, not the individual Zen components.

+*Docker copies entire directory instead of its contents* As per the docs, the source directory must end with `/.` for copying the contents only:
+`$ docker cp client/init/html/. rest-demo-client:/usr/irissys/csp/demo`.

+*jQuery $.get is not a function*
+The *slim* version of jQuery lacks the Ajax methods *get*, *post* etc.
+Use the normal (minified) version instead.

 ## Unsolved issues

 How to change the IRIS default instance name from `IRIS` to `REST CLIENT` or `REST SERVER`?